rclancyc/rclancyc.github.io/_projects/trust.md

 -------------------

 # Variable Precision Trust Region Methods
+The work in this section is based on our preprint, ["TROPHY: Trust Region Optimization Using a Precision Hierarchy"](https://arxiv.org/abs/2202.08387).

 We consider the model $$m_k(\mathbf p) = f(\mathbf  x_k) + \mathbf  p^T \nabla f(\mathbf  x_k) + (1/2) \mathbf  p^T \mathbf  H_k \mathbf  p$$ where $$\mathbf  H_k$$ is an approximation for the Hessian and assume that the function and its gradient are expensive to compute.
 This setup is typical for PDE constrained and large-scale optimization.
 Since it can take hours to compute a single function/gradient pair, we'd like to evaluate them as infrequently as possible.
 Under such conditions, line-search methods are undesirable since they may require calling the objective many times for a single iteration.
 Trust region methods are a natural choice.